Pharyngitis Treatment

-Pharyngitis is an inflammation of the mucous membrane and lymphoid membrane of the posterior wall of the pharynx.
-It has acute and chronic forms.
-The nature of the disease is most often bacterial or viral.
+Pharyngitis is an inflammation of the mucous membrane and lymphoid tissue of the posterior pharyngeal wall.
+It can be acute or chronic.
+The disease is most often bacterial or viral in origin.
 It often occurs in combination with tonsillitis.
 With modern diagnostic methods available at the K+31 clinic, the disease is highly treatable.

 Best